srinathv31/SupplementApp/README.md

 # Project Asceplius
-This is the codebase for the Supplement App, Vital (final name pending).
+This is the codebase for the Supplement App, Vital (final name pending) [App Store Link](https://apps.apple.com/us/app/supplementapp/id1612971376).

 It helps users track and organize supplement, exercise, food, and water intake.
 Along with providing a one-stop-shop for, "researched and up-to-date" information on supplements.
 ### Beta Invite - https://docs.google.com/forms/d/1v5-KyHnOMVaSlnyx3vvoeis8ReU-gdKghMWqVGyX2GI/edit
 (if you would like to test and be involved in the future development of this app)